danlewis85/Motivate/data/readme.md

 3.3) WF_Spatial_Microsimulation.ipynb

-Takes in the processes constraints and individual data, and outputs a dataset of individuals who are constrained to appear similar to the Waltham Forest population.
+Takes in the constraints and individual data, and outputs a dataset of individuals who are constrained to appear similar to the Waltham Forest population.

+3.4) WF Travel Distance.ipynb

+Takes in the synthetic dataset created in 3.3 and generates travel distances for commuters based on Census flow data by commute mode.
+Having done this commuters are split into commute classes: local, city, beyond.
+Note that currently the demographic characteristics of agents have no effect on their commute distance, just their mode of travel.

+4) Neighbourhood Environment Scores

+Generates scores for the 20 wards in Waltham forest based on smple assumptions about their supportiveness for different modes of travel.

+4.1) tbd

+5) tbd

+Takes in the full synthetic dataset output in 3.4 and creates a yaml file that can be read into the Motivate ABM.